jrasmusson/swift-arcade/Spotify/SpotifySDK/README.md

 ## Configure iOS app to work with Spotify

-Here are the following steps we need to perform to enable our Spotify iOS app to authenticate and work with Spotify
+Here's what we need to do in order to get the Spotify library to work with our app:

-- Add ObjC flag
+- Add `-ObjC` flag
 - Create bridge header
 - Setup info.plist